batuhanguler/Offensive-language-detection/README.md

 # Offensive_language_detection
 This project was completed part of the NLP module at Imperial College.
 The goal was to propose an original approach to solve this problem.
 We proposed a deep learning approach that uses transfer learning in order to adress the data scarcity problem.
 A [paper](https://arxiv.org/abs/1903.08734) has been released where we discuss the details of our implementation.

-Creators: Batuhan Güler - Alexis Laignelet - Nicol Frisiani
+Creators: Batuhan Güler - Alexis Laignelet - Nicolo Frisiani

 ## Description of the project